How to watch the Leonid and Taurid meteor showers dazzle November skies all month long

-Say what you will about 2020, it's been a dazzling year in the night sky, with bright comets and plentiful meteor showers that continue in November with the annual appearance of the Taurids and Leonids.
+Say what you will about 2020, it's undeniably been a dazzling year in the night sky, with bright comets and plentiful meteor showers that continue this month with the annual appearance of the Taurids and Leonids.

 The Southern Taurid and Northern Taurid showers are active now and tend to produce a lot of sizzle in the form of fireballs that light up the skies.
 The Southern Taurid branch has already peaked, but can continue to contribute to the overall fireball count.
 The Northern Taurids are expected to reach maximum activity the night of Nov.
 11 into the following morning, according to the American Meteor Society, or AMS.